timray674/website-content/post/svelte/svelte-props/index.md

 tags: svelte
 ---

-Svelte provides single file components.
-Every component is declared into a `.svelte` file, and in there you can write the HTML markup, the CSS and the JavaScript needed.

-You can import a separate component using the syntax `import ComponentName from 'componentPath'`:
+You can import a Svelte component into any other component using the syntax `import ComponentName from 'componentPath'`:

 ```html
 <script>